 As Christmas came and went so did my rosy outlook for January.
 The pain was getting worse and my vacation was running out.
 I don’t want to sound too graphic here, but it felt like I was constantly being violently kicked in the groin while a knife was sticking out of my back just to the left of the initial injury.
 I reluctantly asked my wife to buy me a cane so I could at least walk to the bathroom and bedroom.
 I’m in recovery from alcoholism.
 For anyone new to this blog that’s what the whole damn thing is about anyway, recovery and self-help.
-(Here is a link to my blog introduction https://danielandrewlockwood.com/2013/05/02/self-help-for-beginners-welcome-to-my-blog/) I’ve been through a lot of crap; a lot of it life threatening, but I’ve never been through like what was to come.
+Here is a link to my blog introduction – WELCOME TO SELF-HELP AND RECOVERY FOR BEGINNERS!
+I’ve been through a lot of crap; a lot of it life threatening, but I’ve never been through like what was to come.

 I applied for my short-term disability if this scenario were to prolong itself.
 After going in for a CAT scan at the behest of my Doctor, the determination was made to give me a steroid injection in my spine.
 Unfortunately this was about two weeks away and the pain was becoming unbearable.
 It became very difficult to shower and even maintain some sort of hygienic dignity.
 Migraines set in for a constant ride and are still here.
 Most of the time I have a bag of ice on my head.
 The nights offer a slight comfort for an hour or two then into the living room where I proceed to scream my ass off for at least ninety minutes.
 The meds prescribed to me I DO NOT WANT, but what can I do?
 Oxy and Valium.
 Ugh.
 Can’t take anything with Tylenol in it, that pushes my migraines int to the upper stratosphere.
 Won’t allow anything with alcohol either.
 So what do I do?
 Suffer, and suffer, and suffer.